yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-OperationOutcome-intro.md

 ### **Additional notes**

 1. **RequestId tag**
-   All Operation Outcomes which pass through the Exchange will have a tag populated: https://yhcr.nhs.uk/RequestId.
+   All Operation Outcomes which pass through the Exchange will have a tag automatically added: https://yhcr.nhs.uk/RequestId.
 The "code" of this tag will contain a request id which can be used to uniquely identify the interaction and thus provide a link to diagnostic logs.

    ***Please quote this RequestId for troubleshooting purposes***

 2. **Narrative text**

    Some Operation Outcomes have historically populated the resource's narrative “text” with HTML information about the error.
-This is discouraged and it should not be assumed that the user will be shown this text.
+This is discouraged (as per [base fields](base-fields.html) ) and it should not be assumed that the user will be shown this text.
 This is because it is difficult to predict the effect of this HTML formatting on a Data Consumer screen.
-Instead simple text should be provided in the "details.text".
+Instead simple non-html text should be provided in the "details.text".

 3. **Multiple Issues**